Minisymposia

 Abstract: High-order numerical methods can provide more accurate solutions to PDEs for less computational resources when compared to low order methods for sufficiently smooth solutions.
 Additionally, hp-methods for mesh-based numerical methods provide a technique for combining high-order approximations in smooth analytical regions with low order approximations near singularities or interfaces.
 In this minisymposium we aim to discuss recent developments in the implementation and analysis of high-order and hp- methods for PDEs along with techniques for adaptive refinement in hp-methods.

-Recent advances in Randomised Numerical Linear Algebra
+Recent Advances in Randomised Numerical Linear Algebra

 Organisers: Yuji Nakatsukasa (University of Oxford) and Taejun Park (University of Oxford)